hoangduytran/blender-manual/manual/editors/preferences/system.rst

    Allow internet access.
 Blender may access configured online extension repositories.
    Installed third party add-ons may access the internet for their own functionality.

+Time Out
+   The time (in seconds) that online operations may wait before timing out.

+   Use the systems default when zero.

+Connection Limit
+   The maximum number of simultaneous connections an online operation may make.

+   Do not limit the number of connections when zero.

 .. _prefs-system-memory-and-limits: